Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.AzureDigitalTwin/README.md

 ## _Digital Twin Model Health Check_

-This health check receibe a list of models id, and check if the Digital Twin has all models match with them.
+This health check receives a list of models id, and check if the Digital Twin has all models match with them.
 If the health check detect an `out of sync` models return the data with those elements:

 - `unregistered`: those models that exist in model definition but not in the Digital Twin
-- `unmapped`: those models that exist in the Digital Twin but not in model definition

 ### Example Usage